nezapajek/project-tobamo/README.md

 ## Contact

-For questions and support, please open an issue on GitHub or contact [contact information].
+For questions and support, please open an issue on GitHub or contact neza.pajekarambasic@fri.uni-lj.si